Genthin rail disaster: Background

 The Berlin–Magdeburg railway was equipped with Indusi train protection system at the time.

 Christmas Day 1939 fell on a Monday, which many families and soldiers used as a long weekend.
 Because of the Second World War, spare locomotives or coaches for relief trains were not available, so the existing trains were overcrowded.
-Express train D 10 (23:15 from Berlin Potsdamer Bahnhof to Cologne) had left Berlin on time, but due to excessive dwelling time and the blackout (most lights at stations were turned off) it was quickly delayed to up to 30 minutes.
+Express train D 10 (23:15 from Berlin Potsdamer Bahnhof to Cologne) had left Berlin on time, but due to excessive dwelling time and the blackout (most lights at stations were turned off) it was quickly delayed up to 30 minutes.

 The following D 180 was scheduled to run from Berlin Potsdamer Bahnhof (departure 23:45) to Neunkirchen (Saar).
 It was pulled by a DRG Class 01 steam locomotive (no. 01 158), whose Indusi equipment was taken out for repairs.
 Due to the ongoing locomotive shortage it was put into service nevertheless.

 D 180 had fewer stops than the preceding express, so it quickly caught up with D 10 and was running one block behind it.